 Directors and Executive Officers Age Position/Title

-Weidong Luo 42 Chairman of the Board of Directors and Chief Executive Officer
+Weidong Luo 43 Chairman of the Board of Directors and Chief Executive Officer

-Qing Zhang 45 Deputy Chief Technology Officer
+Qing Zhang 46 Chief Technology Officer

-Shan-Nen Bong 50 Chief Financial Officer
+Shan-Nen Bong 51 Chief Financial Officer

-Kwok Hin Tang 44 Director
+Kwok Hin Tang 45 Director

-Hon Sang Lee 64 Independent Director
+Hon Sang Lee 65 Independent Director

-John Tiong Lu Koh 67 Independent Director
+John Tiong Lu Koh 68 Independent Director

-Peter Si Ngai Yeung 67 Independent Director
+Peter Si Ngai Yeung 68 Independent Director

 Mr. Weidong Luo is our co-founder and has served as our chairman of the board of directors and chief executive office since May 2012.
 Mr. Luo has over 12 years of experience building successful technology companies.
 Mr. Luo was a general manager of Shenzhen Zhiwo Information Technology Company Limited from September 2007 to September 2010 responsible for its general business operations.
-Mr. Luo received a master of philosophy degree in computing from Hong Kong Polytechnic University and a bachelor's degree in management information systems from Renmin University of China
+Mr. Luo received a master of philosophy degree in computing from Hong Kong Polytechnic University and a bachelor's degree in management information systems from Renmin University of China.

-Mr. Qing Zhang has served as our deputy chief technology officer since January 2022.
+Mr. Qing Zhang has served as our chief technology officer since March 2024.
 Mr. Zhang has extensive experience and expertise in technology, product development and management in the Internet industry.
-Mr. Zhang served as vice president of technology at the Company's R&D department since he joined Aurora Mobile in May 2020.
+Mr. Zhang served as our deputy chief technology officer from January 2022 to February 2024 and vice president of technology at the Company's R&D department since he joined Aurora Mobile in May 2020 to December 2021.
 Before joining Aurora Mobile, Mr. Zhang worked at Tencent for about 18 years with prior roles including technical expert, technical leader for Tencent Music and other key technical positions.
-At Tencent, Mr. Zhang was involved in the development of various products including QQ, Real Time eXchange, Tencent Video, QQ Music and WeSing.
+At Tencent, Mr. Zhang was involved in the development of various products including QQ, Real Time exchange, Tencent Video, QQ Music and WeSing.
 Prior to Tencent, Mr. Zhang worked for Sino Stride Technology as a software development engineer.
 Mr. Zhang received his bachelor's degree in electrical engineering from Zhejiang University in 1999.